 more dots they can fit between any two.
 Since a number can be made as tiny as our imagination wishes, it

-this contraption the infinitesimal point.
-The mathematicians conclude that the finer the point, the more
+contraption the infinitesimal point.
+The mathematicians conclude that the finer the point, the more material

-material and the less empty space a line has.
-From an observer's point of view, the line seems to be
+and the less empty space a line has.
+From an observer's point of view, the line seems to be morphing into a

 So what are the mathematicians really talking about?

-numbers (i.e., counting), locations, and dots.
-They are jumping back and forth between concepts
+(i.e., counting), locations, and dots.
+They are jumping back and forth between concepts (numbers and

-made of discrete dots cannot be continuous.
-There must be space delineating and contouring each dot if
+of discrete dots cannot be continuous.
+There must be space delineating and contouring each dot if they are to

 So what did our mathematicians do to get around this shortcoming?
 They waved their magic wands and